NablaIP/pydbar/README.md

 Here, we provide an overview of each class and examples of usage.
 Our package possesses three classes:

-                      read_data, k_grid, dBar.
+                      sim, read_data, k_grid, scattering, dBar.

- The two first classes are independent and concern the input information and framework.
-The **dBar** class is dependent of both and performs the solver.
+ The first three classes are independent and concern the input information and framework.
+The fourth connects the gather data into a single operator, which is transmitted to the **dBar** class.
+This class is dependent of both the scattering and k_grid and performs the solver.

+# sim class

+*class sim(anomaly, L)*

+This class is a simulator of voltages obtained through the FEM-solution of the Direct problem.
+We can create the conductivity of a body in a disk and then solve the direct problem for this conductivity by applying pair-wise adjacent current patterns (as described above).
+Thereafter, we can determine the voltage at the electrode positions and hence create the necessary data to apply an inversion procedure.

+This class is based solely on pyEIT.

+**Parameters:**

+- ***anomaly: list***

+	By assumption we have that the background conductivity is equal to 1.
+Then we can create disk anomalies by selecting the center, radius and the conductivity of the region.

+- ***L: int***

+	Number of electrodes.

+**Attributes:**
+- ***Current: (L-1, L)***

+	Matrix with the currents patterns applied to the body.

+- ***Voltage: (L-1, L)***

+	Matrix with the "measured" voltages obtained to sucessive FEM-solutions of the direct problem.

+**Methods:**

+- ***simulate():***

+	This function uses each of the adjacent pair current patterns, solves the direct problem by FEM, and determines the voltages at the electrodes.

 # read_data class